Mimigerna/YouTubeSessionGenerator-Compatibility-Version/README.md

 ## ✨ Features
 - **Trusted Sessions**: Generate sessions that pass YouTube’s anti-bot checks - unlock access to protected endpoints
 - **Easy to Use**: Just a few lines of code required - no need to worry about the low-level details
-- **Configurable**: Built for .NET with flexible config & pluggable JS environment support - no browser needed‎
+- **Configurable**: Built for .NET with flexible config & pluggable JS environment support - no browser needed
 <br><br>

 ## 🚀 Getting Started